Mohamad-mali/Task-Manager-Nestjs/README.md

 ## Running the project on local

-You find some the guides for the configuration in the env file too!!
+You find some guides for the configuration in the env file too!!

 ### DATABASE SETUP